Disneyland Transportation – Getting There + Getting Around Once You Are There

 Disneyland Transportation Options

 Planning a trip to The Happiest Place on Earth is filled with excitement, joy and a little bit of magic.
-However, unless you’re one of the lucky ones who already lives close to Disneyland, it can be . overwhelming trying to determine how to get there and back, and around once you are there.
-Luckily, I’ve partnered with my friends at Get Away Today to give you the ultimate guide on Disneyland transportation options.
+However, unless you’re one of the lucky ones who already lives close to Disneyland, it can be overwhelming trying to determine how to get there and back, and around once you are there.
+Luckily, I’ve partnered with my friends at Get Away Today to give you The Ultimate Guide on Disneyland Transportation Options. here

 First things first, you need to determine if you want to fly or drive to Disneyland.
 While a road trip can be fun, it also can be filled with a lot of long boring roads, “are we there yet?” comments and fighting within close quarters.
-However, it can save you A LOT of money in the long run, especially if you have a large family.
+However, it can also save you A LOT of money in the long run, especially if you have a large family.
 A few things I like to consider when I am determining if I want to fly or drive to Disneyland are:

 Flying to Disneyland –